-WHO IS LALA DEHEINZELIN?
+WHO IS LALA DEHEINZELIN

-In 2014, invited by the ESPM-Sul (School of Propaganda and Marketing) she created and coordinated, the first Post Graduate Course in Creative and Collaborative Economics.
-Since then, she has systematized her knowledge in a process management system for the changes in socioeconomic models of the 21st century.
-A methodology based on Future Studies and Four New Economies (Creative, Shared, Collaborative, Multivalues), which she called 4D Fluxonomy.
+In 2014, at the invitation of ESPM-Sul, Lala created and coordinated the first Post-Graduate Course in Creative and Collaborative Economics.
+Since then, she has been systematizing her knowledge in a procedure management system oriented towards the changes in the socioeconomic models of the 21st century, a methodology based on Future Studies and 4 New Economies (Creative, Shared, Collaborative, Multicurrency), which she named Fluxonomy 4D.